-Edinburgh Neuroscience routinely records our public talks and lectures and makes them available online on our YouTube channel.
-Currently available talks are:
+Edinburgh Neuroscience routinely records our public talks and lectures and makes them available online on our YouTube channel, and we have a MindyerBrain social media latform that is full of entertaining and informative information about our brains.
+Currently available talks from our researchers are:

 Memory: why it matters and how it works (2016) (64 min)

 2016 Brain Prize joint winner Professor Richard Morris CBE FRS, describes how neuroscientists are gradually getting a handle on the various types of memory and how, in particular, long-term memory requires the brain to change physically in response to experience – a capacity called plasticity.

 Ages of the Brain (2015) (16 min)